Akexander/calculator-project/README.md

 use .appendNumber to create the strings of numbers in the display

-use an if commaned to only allow use of the period key once
+use an 'if' commaned to only allow use of the period key once

+set command keys to clear the screen when used